John Powell (film composer)

-John Powell (born 18 September 1963) is an English composer best known for his film scores.
-He has been based in Los Angeles since 1997 and has composed the scores to over 70 feature films.
-He is best known for composing and/or co-composing scores for animated films, such as Antz (1998), The Road to El Dorado (2000), Chicken Run (2000), Shrek (2001), Robots (2005), the second through fourth Ice Age films (2006–2012), the Happy Feet films (2006–2011), Dr. Seuss' Horton Hears a Who!
-(2008), the first two Kung Fu Panda films (2008–2011), Bolt (2008), the How to Train Your Dragon trilogy (2010–2019), Mars Needs Moms (2011), the Rio films (2011–2014), Dr. Seuss' The Lorax (2012), and Ferdinand (2017).
+John Powell (born 18 September 1963) is an English film composer and music conductor.
+Based in Los Angeles, California since 1997, he has composed music for over 70 feature films, including Face/Off, the Bourne franchise, Happy Feet (and its sequel Happy Feet Two), United 93, X-Men: The Last Stand, Wicked (and its sequel Wicked: For Good), Evolution, Dr. Seuss' The Lorax, Migration, Drumline, Hancock, The Call of the Wild, Bolt, That Christmas, Thelma the Unicorn, Still: A Michael J. Fox Movie, eight Blue Sky Studios films, and ten DreamWorks Animation films.

-His work on Happy Feet, Ferdinand and Solo: A Star Wars Story has earned him three Grammy nominations.
-He was nominated for an Academy Award for How to Train Your Dragon.
+Powell's work on Happy Feet, Ferdinand, Solo: A Star Wars Story, Wicked, and the live-action remake of How to Train Your Dragon have earned him six Grammy Award nominations.
+Additionally, he earned two Academy Award for Best Original Score nominations for the original How to Train Your Dragon and Wicked.

-Powell was a member of Hans Zimmer's music studio, Remote Control Productions, and has collaborated frequently with other composers from the studio, including Harry Gregson-Williams on Antz, Chicken Run and Shrek and Zimmer himself on Chill Factor, The Road to El Dorado, and the first two Kung Fu Panda films.
+Powell was a member of Hans Zimmer's music studio, Remote Control Productions, and has collaborated frequently with other composers from the studio, including Harry Gregson-Williams on Antz, Chicken Run, and Shrek, and Zimmer himself on Chill Factor, The Road to El Dorado, and the first two Kung Fu Panda films.
+He has also collaborated with film directors such as Carlos Saldanha, Dean DeBlois, Chris Sanders, Jon M. Chu, George Miller, John Woo, Ron Underwood, Doug Liman, Charles Stone III and Paul Greengrass.

 Early life and education

-John Powell was born on 18 September 1963 in London.
+Powell was born in London, England.
 As a child, he played the violin and viola.
-His skill in the violin allowed him to study at the Trinity College of Music in London.
+He studied the violin at the Trinity College of Music, central London (now the Trinity Laban Conservatoire of Music and Dance in Greenwich, London).
 There, he met John Ashton Thomas, who orchestrated many of Powell's scores.
-Powell played for "Faboulistics", an amateur rock and roll band.
+Powell played for Faboulistics, an amateur rock and roll band.

 After finishing college, he composed music for commercials, which led to a job as an assistant to the composer Patrick Doyle on several film productions, including Much Ado About Nothing.
-In 1995, Powell co-founded the London-based commercial music house Independently Thinking Music, which produced scores for more than 100 British and French commercials and independent films.
+In 1995, Powell co-founded the London-based commercial music house Independently Thinking Music with Gavin Greenaway, which has produced scores for more than 100 British and French commercials and independent films.